myboyhood/myboyhood.github.io/_pages/about.md

 <br/>
 <br/>

-- ## Autonomous Quayside Inspection Using Teach and Repeat policy.
+- ## Autonomous Quayside Inspection Using Teach and Repeat Policy.

   I simulate inpection scenario in GAZEBO to enable trajectory planning in advance.
 Then I wirte a IOS App to control the DJI M300 to perform real-world inspection.
   ![zhenhua](../images/zhenhua-all.png "zhenhua"){:width='768'}